f-droid/fdroid-website/_docs/Reproducible_Builds.md

 For instance, R8 tries to optimize `ServiceLoader` usage making a static list of all services in the code.
 The order of this list may be different (or even incomplete) on each build run.
-The only way to avoid this behavior is disabling such optimizations declaring optimized classes in `proguard-rules.pro`:
+The only way to avoid this behaviour is disabling such optimizations declaring optimized classes in `proguard-rules.pro`:

 ```